vstkl/pdf-ocr-obsidian/README.md

 - **Image extraction:** Saves images separately and links them in the markdown using Obsidian-compatible `![[image-name]]` format.
 - **Automatic organization:** Each processed PDF gets its own output folder with the markdown and images.
 - **OCR caching:** Saves the OCR response as JSON to avoid redundant API calls.
-- **Notebook-based option:** Running step-by-step OCR processing in a Jupyter Notebook.
+- **Notebook mode:** Running step-by-step OCR processing in a Jupyter Notebook.

-- Contributions to improve compatibility with different Obsidian setups are welcome!
+Contributions to improve compatibility with different Obsidian setups are welcome!

 ## Option 1: Hosted Web App